Table of Contents

-A clean, simple resume can help you stand out from the pool of applicants by being easy to read and pleasant to look at.
+A clean resume design can help you stand out from the pool of applicants by being easy to read and pleasant to look at.
 Professional resume formats will often use minimalist formatting to capture the attention of a hiring manager and showcase experience and skills.

 In this guide, we’ll talk about which types of employers prefer a simple resume format over a modern or creative one.
 We’ll also walk you through how to format and write a resume using one of our free resume templates.

-Let’s get you on the path to creating your resume today.
+Let’s get you on the path to creating your minimalist resume today.

-A simple resume does not need to be a boring one.
-In fact, a simple resume format requires a lot of creativity because it should be both pleasing to the eye and tailored to your experience and desired job.
+A simple resume doesn’t need to be a boring one.
+In fact, a simple resume format requires a lot of attention to detail because it should be both eye-pleasing and tailored to your experience and desired job.

-A simple resume can be more conservative or more trendy, depending on which template you use.
-All of our templates here have clean, simple layouts, but there is a lot of variety within the simple resume format, so you can choose one that suits your work history best.
+It can be more traditional or more trendy, depending on which template you use.
+All of our templates here have clean, minimal layouts, but there’s a lot of design variation within the simple resume format.
+Choose the template that suits your work history best.

-If you’re applying to a conservative or old-fashioned place of employment, a simple resume is the way to go.
+If you’re applying to a conservative place of employment, a simple resume is the way to go.

 The legal field is an example of a conservative workplace.
 So are most professions in finance and many large corporate offices.
-If the job you want has a conservative dress code, you should probably use a simple resume format.
-This is like a dress code for your resume.
+If the job you want has a professional dress code, you should probably use a clean resume format.
+Look at it as a dress code for your resume.

-Although a simple resume format is essential in those types workplaces, a well-crafted simple resume can also impress a potential employer in a creative, modern field.
+Although a simple resume format is essential in those types of workplaces, a well-crafted one can also impress a potential employer in a creative, modern field.

-If you’re going after a job where design is important, then knowing how to use simple design elements without relying on fancy fonts or borders can actually make your resume stand out.
+If you’re going after a job where design is important, then knowing how to use clean design elements without fancy fonts or borders can actually make your resume stand out.

-Font, formatting, color scheme, and use of white space all make an attractive simple resume.
-This requires solid design knowledge.
-Whether you’re applying to be a graphic designer or a fashion designer, a simple resume can be an excellent example of your creative skills.
+Font, formatting, color scheme and use of white space contribute to make an attractive simple resume.
+This minimal-style requires solid design knowledge.
+Whether you’re applying to be a graphic designer or a fashion designer, a simple resume can be an excellent way to showcase your creative skills.

-If you’re applying to a newer company, the employer can also be impressed by a clean, traditional simple resume, even if the corporate culture is more laid-back.
-Many startups and tech companies use a minimalist aesthetic for their offices, websites, and products.
-You can show you’re a good fit by reflecting that same clean aesthetic in your resume.
+If you’re applying to a newer company, the employer may also be impressed by a clean and modern resume, even if the corporate culture is more laid-back.
+Many startups and tech companies use a minimalist aesthetic for their offices, websites and products.
+You can show you’re a good fit by reflecting that same aesthetic in your resume.